rajatkanti/Power-System-Optimization/README.txt

-EDbasic contains code on solution of basic economic dispatch problem EEDmo contains the code for solution of multi-objective EED problem git_HTS contains code for Hydro-thermal scheduling using fmincon
+EDbasic contains code on solution of basic economic dispatch problem EEDmo contains the code for solution of multi-objective EED problem git_HTS contains code for Hydro-thermal scheduling using fmincon META folder contains implementation of PSO, DE, TLBO, ABC and Genetic Algorithms for standard functions.